FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 ## Train and test the RC-model for classification

-The training and test function requires in input training and test data, which must be provided as multidimensional NumPy arrays of shape $[N,T,V]$, with:
+The training and test function requires in input training and test data, which must be provided as multidimensional NumPy arrays of shape *[N,T,V]*, with:

-- $N$ = number of samples
+- *N* = number of samples
-- $T$ = number of time steps in each sample
+- *T* = number of time steps in each sample
-- $V$ = number of variables in each sample
+- *V* = number of variables in each sample

-Training and test labels (Y and Yte) must be provided in one-hot encoding format, i.e. a matrix $[N,C]$, where $C$ is the number of classes.
+Training and test labels (Y and Yte) must be provided in one-hot encoding format, i.e. a matrix *[N,C]*, where *C* is the number of classes.

 **Training**